DworkinLab/episodicSequenceData/Run Through - Episodic.md

 First set up smaller sync file for R practice analysis:
 - only 3R (personal favourite)

+- Also do 2R -- looks smaller region for BWA

 - Need to do with both eventually, starting with just BWA -mem (better according to Scholotterer)

 - Doing with more edited and proper .sync files